Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Introduction

-Second, \textbf{what error types are factuality systems capable of identifying (Section~\ref{sec:finegrainedanalysis})?} We answer this question by leveraging several datasets from our benchmark that have fine-grained annotations.
-Specifically, we unify error types of these datasets into a single taxonomy for a cross-dataset analysis.
-We find that the error type distribution changes over time and even differs between annotations of the same summarization models from different factuality datasets.
-We then evaluate factuality systems on sets of summaries that each contain a certain error type.
-Our results show that recent factuality systems can identify each error type better in general.
-However, we find that all systems have significantly different performance in detecting even the same error type across CNN/DM and XSum.
+To better understand their behavior, we next analyze \textbf{what error types are different factuality metrics capable of identifying} (Section~\ref{sec:finegrainedanalysis}).
+To do this, we leverage datasets from our benchmark that have fine-grained error annotations and unify these into a single taxonomy.
+We find that the error type distribution changes over time and even differs between annotations of the same summarization models across factuality datasets.
+Analysis of the factuality metrics shows that metrics claiming SOTA performance can identify each error type better in general, but all metrics differ significantly in how they perform on the same error types across CNN/DM and XSum.